How to Register an Emotional Support Animal in Illinois

 Once a mental health professional has determined that an ESA would be beneficial for an individual, they will issue an ESA Letter.
 This letter would state that an individual has a diagnosed mental or emotional disability — and that the emotional support animal is beneficial for the person’s treatment.

-Landlords and housing providers are within their rights to request reliable documentation if needed, particularly in cases wherein the disability-related need is not readily apparent.
-The rights of landlords and housing providers are further detailed in The Illinois Assistance Animal Integrity Act.
+Landlords and housing providers are within their rights to request reliable documentation if needed.
+The rights of landlords and housing providers are further detailed in the Illinois Assistance Animal Integrity Act.

 4. Keeping Your ESA Letter Updated